ankh2054/wax_puzzle/frontend/README.md

    `cleos push action sentnlagents removegame '["sentnltestin"]' -p sentnlagents@active`

-#### 7. Use entries
+#### 7. Use game entries

-The user can use entries to solve challenges.
+The user can use game entries to solve challenges.

-   `cleos push action sentnlagents useentry '["sentnltestin", 1]' -p sentnltestin@active`
+   `cleos push action sentnlagents useentry '["sentnltestin", 1]' -p sentnlagents@active`

 ### Important Notes
 - Users can't start a new game if they already have a game record
-- Game entries accumulate even without an active game
+- Game entries accumulate with every 1 WAX token send as payment.
 - Only the contract account can update challenge status and remove games
 - Prize pool is shared among all players and cleared when claimed